Patrick John: Crisis phase and resignation

+Later political life

+John led the rump Labour Party in the 1980 general election, however, he lost his seat in the Dominica House of Assembly.

+Dominica Democratic Labour Party merged back to Labour Party in 1983, and Oliver Seraphin was elected party leader and John as his deputy.
+He was replaced as deputy party leader by Seraphin in 1985.
+John was elected again into the House of Assembly from St. Joseph constituency, from 1 July 1985 to 20 February 1986.
+He was jailed in February 1986.
+He resigned from the Labour party in 1988, claiming that it was exploiting him.
+He was freed from jail after the 1990 Dominican general election.

 Coup attempt

-John lost his seat in the Dominica House of Assembly in the general elections of 1980.
 In 1981 John was among seven individuals including former commander of the DDF Major Frederick Newton, who were arrested for alleged plots to overthrow the government.
 That year there were two attempted coups d'état.
 Disaffected Dominica Defense Force (DDF) members, aided by a group of Dreads (Rastafarians) near Giraudel, and foreign mercenaries sought to overthrow the duly elected Dominica Freedom Party government led by Prime Minister Mary Eugenia Charles.
 The attempts at a coup d'état were discovered, thwarted, and the plotters both in Dominica and the United States were exposed.

-Under emergency powers, John and others were arrested for their involvement in Operation Red Dog, which had the aim of restoring John to power with the aid of Canadian and American citizens, largely affiliated with white supremacist and Ku Klux Klan groups.
+Under emergency powers, John and others were arrested in 1981 for their involvement in Operation Red Dog, which had the aim of restoring John to power with the aid of Canadian and American citizens, largely affiliated with white supremacist and Ku Klux Klan groups.
 In court cases which followed, the trial judge found that John was initially released, but the State appealed and the Court of Appeal ordered a new trial to take place.
 On October 23, 1985, John was found guilty and sentenced to 12 years' imprisonment for conspiring to overthrow the government.
 John was later pardoned by the same Prime Minister Mary Eugenia Charles he sought to overthrow, and he was released from prison on May 29, 1990.